java-wanted/jupik/08-multithreading/MULTITHREADING.md

 - The time taken by a car to prepare for the race and to drive each section must be set by a random number.

+### Interview

+The following question MUST BE answered to be hired on a position of a Java Plus Plus Junior Programmer:

+- What are the methods to create threads?

+- What is a preferred method to create a thread, why?

+- Tell about operations wait, notify and notifyAll.
+Why are they needed and on which objects can they be called?

+  It it also important to notice that these operations MUST BE called objects acquired by the current task.

+- What does the wait operation do?

+- What do the notify and notify operations do?

+- What is the monitor if an operation is marked with the synchronised keyword?

+- What is the *deadlock*?

+  It is wrong to note that it is the state when the all task are waiting.
+  It MUST BE noted that a task holding a resource waits for an other resource that is held by a task that waits for the resource the first task holds.

+- What do you know about synchronised collections?

+- What is ExecutorService for?

+- What is the difference between the submit and execute operations of ExecutorService?

+- What is the difference between the Runnable and Callable interfaces?

+- What kinds of tasks pool exist?

+- How to modify tasks created by ExecutorService?
+For example, how to make them to be daemon tasks?

+- What is a daemon task?

+  Also, it MUST BE noticed that such a task is aborted with the stop operation when the main task terminates.

+- What are atomic types for?

+- What is the keyword volatile for?
+Where should it be used?

+- Tell about types Semaphore, CountDownLatch and CyclicBarrier.